 Class trips are designed for the educational benefit of the students of each grade level and are limited to the students in that grade.
+Payments will not be accepted after the deadline.
 (Brothers and/or sisters are not allowed on these school field trips.)
 Parents that attend field trips are chaperones and are responsible for students on the trip.
 If parents bring younger siblings on field trips, they may not be allowed to chaperone and their child will remain with the teacher during the field trip.
+For this reason, siblings are not to attend.
 Students must adhere to the code of conduct while on trip and during transportation.